If you’d like to learn more about the No Surprises Act and Good Faith Estimates, you can check out this blog post.

 🎉 We’ve created one that you can find by searching “Jane Team- Good Faith Estimate”.
 Feel free to edit it to suit your practice’s unique needs!

-❗Before you create or edit your GFE template, please read our note under Sharing a GFE 👇 on what information Jane can auto-populate for you!
+***Before you create or edit your GFE template, please read our note under Sharing a GFE so that they automatically appear when you open a New Chart Entry!

 Filling out a GFE in your client’s chart:

 When you’re ready to complete a GFE for your client, you can head into their Client Profile and open their Chart.
 When you click New Chart Entry, a dropdown menu will open where you can select your GFE template.

 You can search and add CPT and Diagnosis codes in any Note field in a chart (learn more about that here!).
 Once you’re done, you can Sign the Chart Entry.

 Step four: Sharing a GFE with a client